cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 ## Validation of keys

-When an AKP algorithm requires or encourages that a key be validated before being used, all algorithm related key parameters MUST be validated.
+When an AKP algorithm requires or encourages that a key be validated before being used, all algorithm-related key parameters MUST be validated.

 Section 7.2 of FIPS-204 describes the encoding of ML-DSA keys and signatures.
 For Algorithms 22 and 23 (pkEncode and pkDecode), the inputs need to be within the ranges given in the algorithms.